lachlansleight/quicksketch/README.md

 ### Running

 1. Extract the main application archive to a useful folder
 2. Put your image folders into the `/public/` directory within the main folder.
-These are all required, I just split them up to make them easier to download!
-(So, a full path should look something like `/public/images/40/file-name-here.jpg`).
-You can get away with only using one, but you'll need to regenerate the metadata json - see the section below.
+Make sure that the path to any given image matches the pattern `/public/[set-id]/[image-filename.jpg]`, where set-id is an integer.
+See the section below for more information on adding image sets.
 3. Create a file called `.env` and put the contents of `example-env.env` into it.
 Change the `FILE_PATH` value to match the public folder from above.
 Note the forward slashes!
 4. In a terminal, navigate to the root directory (the directory containing package.json) and run `npm install` (this will take a while)
 5. To run the app (in the same root directory) run `npm run dev`
 6. You should now be able to access the app in your web browser at [http://localhost:3055](http://localhost:3055)
+7. Regenerate metadata by following the instructions in the next section.
-7. Verify that the image database is correctly setup by clicking on the 'Explore Image Sets & Tags' button in the top-left.
-There should be some 650k images.
+8. Verify that the image database is correctly setup by clicking on the 'Explore Image Sets & Tags' button in the top-left.

 ### Regenerating metadata